Neoteroi/Torino/README.md

 several features.
 However, Torino is ready for use and provides an advanced project template, featuring:

-* CI/CD automation using GitHub Workflows, reusable workflows to handle multiple environments, and a branch strategy to handle multiple environments
+* CI/CD automation using GitHub Workflows, reusable workflows and a branch strategy to handle multiple environments
 * Bicep templates to provision the required Azure services, with automated deployments
 * A single page application front-end built using modern technologies:
   TypeScript, HTML5, SASS, React; offering folders view, gallery, features to display pictures, play MP3s and videos
 * A clean API offering OpenAPI Documentation and supporting OpenID Connect
-* Support for access management using JWT Bearer authentication and Application Roles (authentication and authorization strategies)
+* Access management using JWT Bearer authentication (tokens issued by Azure Active Directory)
-* Safe handling of private files (access to files is controlled using temporary shared access signatures for the Azure Blob Service)
+* Safe handling of private files: access to files is controlled using temporary shared access signatures for the Azure Blob Service
 * Resizing of pictures, supporting common pictures formats
-* Logs collected using Application Insights, including detailed informations about dependencies like queries made by SQLAlchemy on the PostgreSQL db
+* Logs collected using Application Insights, including detailed informations about dependencies, like queries made by SQLAlchemy on the PostgreSQL db
 * Database migrations handled using Alembic, and ORM provided by SQLAlchemy

-Since the project is open source and includes automation, it can be easily enhanced with the desided features.
+Since the project is open source and includes automation, it can be easily modified and enhanced with the desided features.

 # Considerations regarding access management